 Looking at an insulated jacket which doesn’t use these types of insulation?
 Don’t worry!

-Using the big names in insulation comes at a high cost so many budget brands won’t use them.
+Using these branded types of synthetic insulation comes at a higher cost so many budget brands won’t use them.
 To make sure your insulated jacket is vegan-friendly check the label for:

 - 100% Polyester